teresamcgarry/diabetes/README.md

 The dataset was already pre‑cleaned, so only minimal preprocessing was required prior to exploratory data analysis.

-The accompanying testing_and_analysis file documents one additional step: Winsorisation of the BMI variable.
+The accompanying testing_and_analysis file (analysis/testing_and_analysis.md) documents one additional step, anmely, Winsorisation of the BMI variable.

 The raw BMI values contained extreme outliers at both ends of the distribution (as low as 12 and as high as 98).
 To reduce the influence of these biologically implausible values while retaining all observations, the BMI range was Winsorised to fall between 18 and 50.